learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/QA_testing.md

 Most CS undergrad students might have only written automated tests before, so they might know test cases only as they are in unit tests.
 However, in software development, test cases are not only for automated tests.
 They are more often used in manual tests.
 Normally, we design test cases for manual tests and possibly convert them into automated tests later if needed.

 [This article](https://www.coursera.org/articles/how-to-write-test-cases) describes how to write test cases.
-It describes a test case vs test scenario, the various types of test cases and then, more importantly, a 10-step guide on how to write test cases:
+It describes a test case vs test scenario, the various types of test cases and how to write test cases.
+Here, we will briefly go through the most important things covered in the article.

+First of all, the article provided a very comprehensive 10-step guide for writing test cases:

 1. Define the area you want to cover from the test scenario.
 2. Ensure the test case is easy for testers to understand and execute.